How to use Odin in flashing the stock ROM on Samsung Galaxy Y S5360?

 Incoming search terms:

-- how to flash galaxy y
+- how to use odin for galaxy y

 Category: Android Firmware